Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Spinal compression is a painful condition that occurs when part of the bony vertebra, disc cartilage, or contents of discs (such as a plug or mass) compress a neighboring nerve.

-Spinal decompression surgery is a procedure aimed at relieving pressure on the spinal cord or nerve roots, which can alleviate symptoms such as back or neck pain and radiating limb pain
+Spinal decompression surgery is a procedure aimed at relieving pressure on the spinal cord or nerve roots, which can alleviate symptoms such as back or neck pain and radiating limb pain.

-Examples of decompression spinal surgeries are:
+Examples of decompression spinal surgeries include:

-If youre experiencing severe sciatic nerve pain (sciatica), a disc herniation, or nerve compression due to injury or age that hasnt improved with non-surgical treatments, contact us at International Clinics.
+If you're experiencing severe sciatic nerve pain (sciatica), a disc herniation, or nerve compression due to injury or age that hasn't improved with non-surgical treatments, contact us at International Clinics.

-Our trusted and highly qualified surgeons will assess your condition and guide you on whether surgical or non-surgical spinal decompression is right for you
+Our trusted and highly qualified surgeons will assess your condition and guide you on whether surgical or non-surgical spinal decompression is right for you.

 Spinal Fusion Surgery

-Sometimes in degenerative spinal injuries, the vertebral bones, discs, or both may be damaged, and in such cases, surgical fusion may be best solution.
+Sometimes in degenerative spinal injuries, the vertebral bones, discs, or both may be damaged, and in such cases, surgical fusion may be the best solution.

 Deformities such as scoliosis, degenerative herniated discs (commonly seen in older age), and certain cases of vertebral fractures may benefit most from spinal fusion, as it can be the most effective treatment option.